egeexyz/terraform-deploy-fargate/README.md

 #### network.tf

-Networking and VPCs are the canonical entry point to an application in AWS and this file contains everything pertaining to the networking plumbing required for your ECS resources to communicate.
+Networking and VPCs are the canonical entry point to an application in AWS, and this file contains everything pertaining to the networking plumbing required for your ECS resources to communicate.
 The defaults are:

 * Two availability zones
 * Two distinct subnets (Public and Private)